asoni304/UpepeoMovies/README.md

 Requirements

     MySQL
-    PHP
-    Web browser
+    Java SE
+    JDBC Driver for MySQL
+    Integrated Development Environment (IDE) such as Eclipse or IntelliJ IDEA

 Setup

-    Clone the repository: git clone https://github.com/asoni304/UpepeoMovies.git
+    Clone the repository: git clone https://github.com/[your-username]/upepeo-movies.git
     Create a database in MySQL and import the upepeo_movies.sql file.
-    Update the database connection information in config.php with your MySQL credentials.
+    Update the database connection information in Database.java with your MySQL credentials.
-    Run the project in your web browser by opening index.php.
+    Open the project in your IDE and run the Main.java file.

 Usage